 The bill, H.B.
 No. 339, introduces a new subchapter to the Local Government Code that specifically addresses the regulation of structured sober living homes.
-It defines a "structured sober living home" as a residential facility providing alcohol-free or drug-free housing for individuals recovering from addiction, who are also receiving outpatient behavioral health services.
-The bill clarifies that this definition excludes homes where a family member is required to receive such services as a condition of residency.
+It defines a "structured sober living home" as a residential facility providing alcohol-free or drug-free housing for individuals recovering from substance abuse, who are also receiving outpatient behavioral health services.
+The bill clarifies that this definition excludes homes where a family member requires such services to continue residing there.

 Municipalities are granted the authority to adopt ordinances establishing standards for these homes, ensuring compliance with state and federal fair housing laws, as well as the Americans with Disabilities Act.
 The bill outlines specific requirements for owners or operators of structured sober living homes, including providing written notice to residents, supervising residents during operation hours, and maintaining an operational plan that addresses rehabilitation and property maintenance.
-Additionally, municipalities may exempt homes from certain standards if they are adequately overseen by another governmental entity.
-The bill is set to take effect immediately upon receiving a two-thirds vote or on September 1, 2025, if that threshold is not met.
+Additionally, municipalities may exempt certain homes from these standards if they are adequately overseen by another governmental entity.
+The bill is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that vote is not achieved.

 Statutes affected: